graphile/operation-hooks/README.md

 messages), you may use the CLI flag `--operation-messages` or library config `operationMessages: true`.
-Doing so will extend the mutation payloads in your GraphQL schema with a `messages` entry, a list of the messages raised, and will also expose relevant messages on any GraphQL errors that are throw.
+Doing so will extend the mutation payloads in your GraphQL schema with a `messages` entry, a list of the messages raised, and will also expose relevant messages on any thrown GraphQL errors.

 We will define an `OperationMessageInterface` interface that all messages must conform to: